 Focus on something you’re looking forward to

-Is there a conference or training that you’re excited to attend?
+Is there a conference or professional development training that you’re excited to attend?
 An upcoming office activity that you enjoy, such as the monthly celebration of birthdays or a group volunteering activity?

 Find something at work that you’re looking forward to, and when you feel the funk setting in, turn your focus to that.
 For example, look at the conference agenda to pick the sessions you want to attend, or read up on the keynote speaker’s background.

 Not seeing something at work that you’re excited about?
 You can change that!
 Try organizing a brown-bag lunch or book club to get to know your colleagues.
-Or you can browse EveryAction’s list of nonprofit conferences for an event that speaks to you.
+Or you can browse Neon One's list of nonprofit conferences for an event that speaks to you.

 Reach out to colleagues

-Positive work relationships are tied to workplace happiness, which means connecting with your colleagues can help pull you out of your funk.
+Positive work relationships are tied to workplace happiness, which means connecting with your colleagues can help pull you out of any work depression you may be experiencing.
 Even introverts can draw energy from connecting with people, particularly in one-on-one interactions.

 For a quick pick-me-up, try popping into a colleague’s office for a non-work-related chat or scheduling a video catch-up session if you’re remote.
 If you have more time on your hands or want to have a deeper conversation, you can go out for lunch or coffee with a coworker or take a walk (although it may need to be an indoor walk, depending on the weather).